Alcohol Abuse Counselling

 The Progressive Condition of Alcoholism

-Many people think that you only have an addiction involving alcohol if you are drinking in the morning, in isolation, and have lost your job, home, and family.
-This is a possible outcome with severe addiction, but it is important to appreciate that addiction is a progressive condition.
+Many people think that you only have an alcohol issue if you are drinking in the morning, in isolation, and have lost your job, home, and family.
+This is a possible outcome with severe problems, but it is important to appreciate that alcohol use and dependence is a progressive condition.
 It starts off with a mild expression, which may look like binge drinking, consuming more than intended occasionally, and what many people identify as “normal” youth or college-aged drinking (although this behaviour can appear at any age or time).
 This phase can progress to a moderate expression if left untreated.
-Moderate expression of addiction with alcohol starts to look more obviously problematic to the person and their loved ones as you can start to see symptoms of lying, sneaking, drinking more frequently and with less effect, irritability, withdrawal symptoms, and many of the items listed in the self-test above.
+Moderate expression of issues with alcohol starts to look more obviously problematic to the person and their loved ones as you can start to see symptoms of lying, sneaking, drinking more frequently and with less effect, irritability, withdrawal symptoms, and many of the items listed in the self-test above.
 At the severe end of the spectrum, we see individuals who may not be able to work or engage relationally and who are severely physically, mentally, and emotionally unwell.
 Individuals at this stage benefit from and often need quite intensive treatment, including residential treatment and/or hospitalization.

-The face of Addiction involving alcohol can be anybody of any gender, sexual orientation, race, or socioeconomic status.
-Addiction is a genetic condition that is activated by the environment, exposure, stress, and/or trauma and, therefore, it cuts across all demographic lines.
+The face of people who have problems with alcohol can be anybody of any gender, sexual orientation, race, or socioeconomic status.
+Dependencies are rooted in a genetic condition that is activated by the environment, exposure, stress, and/or trauma and, therefore, it cuts across all demographic lines.
 Most people are genetically at risk, but may not experience activation or expression of this underlying vulnerability, whereas others do.

-When is it Time for Alcohol Addiction Treatment?
+When is it Time for Alcohol Use Counselling?

 If you are here, chances are that you are recognizing you have a problem with alcohol or you are connected with someone who does.